oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 Example as-built-as-configured (ABAC) documents detail specific technical configurations, which include the settings and values of an environment based on the blueprint.

-The use of placeholders like 'agency.gov.au' and 'tenant-name' are used in the ABAC documents where appropriate.
+The use of placeholders like 'organisation.gov.au' and 'tenant-name' are used in the ABAC documents where appropriate.
 The ABAC documents do not provide justification for individual settings.
 Two sets of ABAC documents cover the differences between configuring cloud and hybrid solutions.

 ## Blueprint components

-The blueprint provides the information, rationale and configuration settings to allow an agency to implement the following components:
+The blueprint provides the information, rationale and configuration settings to allow an organisation to implement the following components:

 - **Cloud identity** – Azure Active Directory configuration, including Multi-Factor Authentication (MFA) and conditional access, allows log in from anywhere and appropriate security policies to be applied
 - **Microsoft 365** – Configuration of Exchange Online, SharePoint Online, Microsoft Teams, Whiteboard, Forms and OneDrive for Business allowing cloud-based file storage